 |In 1985, Rag Sky Art Studio began in Seattle, at Artwood Studios.
 For 28 years I had two classrooms in the former elementary school, that served as studios and studio-dwellings for artists for over 30 years.
 One room was devoted entirely to my work and the other one was half home, half studio.
 I knew I was struck by luck when this place came my way.
 It was a blessing and a pleasure to share this unusual habitat with all the other artists and their children who over the years called it home too.
 It had a rare sense of community that comes with its share of heart opening challenges and rewards.
 Be sure to click on the

 link below the studio picture, and scroll side to side, for a full panoramic view of the studio.

 here, and explore more about the artists who were part of it on our Facebook page

 .
 In 2014, after 30 years as an arts community, the Seattle School District, owner of the building, again needed it for a school- so change happened!

 Rag Sky Art Studio

+I have moved to Olympia, WA and am in the process of rebuilding my studio.
 Rag Sky Art Studio is a working art studio and not a store with regular hours.
-About once a year we have an Artwood Studios Open House.
 If you live in the area or sometimes visit, be sure to sign up for the Mailing List.
-Being on my mailing list will give you updates on all things regarding Fabric jewels including an invitation when the Artwood Studios Open House rolls around.
+Being on my mailing list will give you updates on all things regarding Fabric jewels including an invitation when I have my first Open House at my new location.
 You are also more than welcome to call and make an appointment for a Studio Visit.
-I love having visitors.
+As I said, I am still building my new studio, but I love having visitors.
 You can come alone, with a friend or bring a whole group!

 Making It Work